The geometry of the space-time and motion of the spinning bodies: Introduction and motivation

 The Special and the General Relativity give the geometry of the 3+1- dimensional space-time.
-The Spacial Relativity is free of any anomaly, if we assume that the space-time is homeomorphic to ${\mathbb R}^4$.
-The General Relativity appears to be extremely good when we consider trajectories of motion, gravitational radiation and so on.
+The Special Relativity is free of any anomaly, if we assume that the space-time is homeomorphic to ${\mathbb R}^4$.
+The General Relativity appears to be very good when we consider trajectories of motion, gravitational radiation and so on.
 But if we consider the precession of axis of a gyroscope, we have a different situation.
 Using the Fermi-Walker connection, it is well known that the angular velocity of the axis of a gyroscope in a free fall orbit is given by (\cite{Will}, eq.
 (9.5))

-where $\vec{v}$ is the velocity of the gyroscope, ${\vec v}_a$ is the velocity of the $a$-th spherical body, ${\vec J}_a$ is its angular momentum and $r_a$ is its distance to the gyroscope.
+where $\gamma$ is a PPN parameter which takes value 1 according to the General Relativity, $\vec{v}$ is the velocity of the gyroscope, ${\vec v}_a$ is the velocity of the $a$-th spherical body, ${\vec J}_a$ is its angular momentum and $r_a$ is its distance to the gyroscope.
 The third term is anomalous since it depends on the velocity of each body \cite{Will}.
-Although there is an effort to explain why experimentally this term can not be observed, or it leads to a small periodic effect in case of an observation as the Gravity Probe B experiment, it remains to be an anomaly.
+Although there has been an effort to explain why experimentally this term cannot be observed, or that it leads to a small periodic effect in case of observation as the Gravity Probe B experiment \cite{Will}, it remains to be an anomaly.
 In the paper \cite{CEJP} this anomaly is solved by assuming axiomatically a precession of the coordinate system, i.e. coordinate axes.
 This precession is analogous to the Thomas precession, which is related to precession of the gyroscope, and so we will call it Thomas precession too.
 The final conclusion is that observed close from the gyroscope the precession of the gyroscope's axis is given by

 the observed apparent (not true) precession of the distant stars, which is a consequence of the precession of the coordinate system, is given by